fizzed/tokyocabinet/README.md

 The Java library is as unmodified as possible from the original TokyoCabinet, but a few changes were made to automatically extract the library at runtime.

-Linux x64 native libs are compiled on Ubuntu 16.04, so you can be assured they'll work well on various flavors of linux going back several years in time.
+Native Libs:
+ - Linux x64: compiled on Ubuntu 16.04 (for improved compatability with older linux and glibc)
+ - MacOS x64: compiled on MacOS 10.13 (for improved compatability with older versions)

 ```xml
 <dependency>